cloudfoundry-incubator/kubecf/CONTRIBUTING.md

 ### How to suggest a feature/enhancement

 If you find yourself wishing for a feature/enhancement that does not exist yet in KubeCF start by run a quick [search][2] - you may not be alone!
-If you ain't any luck, then go ahead and open a new issue, by selecting the "Feature" issue type and answer some needed questions.
+If you ain't any luck, then go ahead and open a new issue by selecting the "Feature" issue type and answer some needed questions.

 ## Code review process